 You can also ensure that new subscribers who return to your site see different campaigns, keeping them interested.

-To do that, create campaigns for returning visitors, then go to Display Rules – Who should see the campaign?
-And select Visitors who are new vs returning.
+To do that, create campaigns for returning visitors, then go to Display Rules and set a condition of If visitor is returning.

 Finish editing your campaign and save it to target those new subscribers.